Accurate detection. Expert diagnosis.

 Different health experts have different recommendations for women who have no symptoms of breast cancer:

 - The U.S. Preventive Services Task Force recommends screening every 2 years for women ages 50 to 74.
+It also states that the decision to start screening mammography in women before age 50 should be an individual one.

 Talk with your healthcare provider to find out which screening guidelines are right for you.
 If you are at higher risk for breast cancer, talk with your provider about: